 In the following example, user marym belongs to three groups.
 She is a member of group eng1, and her membership in this group makes her a member of the groups support and engineering.
 The eng1 group has the Unlimited privilege, indicated by the empty parentheses ().
 The support group has the custom privilege set BasicUser assigned to it.
 And, the group engineering has the custom privilege set Dev assigned to it.
 Marym has the union of all of the privileges of the groups she belongs to.

-'''

-group eng1 (): marym, steveb, marvinp

-group support (BasicUser): eng1, marthac, adamj

-group engineering (Dev): eng1, toms

-'''
+group eng1 (): marym, steveb, marvinp group support (BasicUser): eng1, marthac, adamj group engineering (Dev): eng1, toms makedb -adatabase name text file database name is the name and location of the resulting access control database.

 Creating the Access Control Database